EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/telescope.sn.md

 ### telescope.sn.sn_calc

 A signal-to-noise calculator for astronomical telescopes.
 Package: telescope.sn Description: A signal-to-noise calculator for astronomical telescopes.
-Calculate S/N or limiting magnitude and field of view
+Calculate S/N or limiting magnitude and field of view properties.